Find Other Help: Early Childhood Education

-This program, through the Minnesota Office of Higher Education, helps low income students who have young children pay for child care while the student attends classes.
+This program, through the Minnesota Office of Higher Education, helps low-income students who have young children pay for childcare while they attend classes.
 For more information, click here.

-This website can help parents, providers and employers plan how to pay for child care, get information about child care quality, find employer information about child care benefits, and learn about grants, scholarships and more.
+This website can help parents, providers, and employers plan how to pay for childcare, get information about childcare quality, find employer information about childcare benefits, and learn about grants, scholarships and more across Minnesota.

 Early Childhood Family Education (ECFE)

 The goal of Minnesota Head Start is to provide comprehensive services to help families living in poverty enhance the school readiness of their young children (birth through 5).
 Children participate in a variety of educational activities in a safe environment, have healthy meals and snacks, and get connected to medical and dental services in their community.
-Parents are actively involved in their children’s health and education, receive support to enrich parenting skills, and access needed family services toward greater self-sufficiency.
-Generally, to meet income guidelines a family has to have an annual gross income under 100% of the federal poverty level.
-However, there are exceptions and you should contact the nearest Head Start program to find out if your family is eligible.
 To find out more about the Head Start programs in Minnesota, or find the nearest agency to you, click here.

 1-888-291-9811 or 651-665-0150

-The network will help you find the child care that best meets your needs.
-Child Care Aware agencies provide individualized referrals to licensed family child care homes, centers, preschool programs, and school-age programs.
-For more information about how Child Care Aware can help you find child care that fits your child's and your family's needs, click here.
+Child Care Aware agencies provide individualized referrals to licensed family childcare homes, centers, preschool programs, and school-age programs.
+For more information about how Child Care Aware can help you find childcare that fits your child's and your family's needs, click here.
 Parents and Child Care Providers are encouraged to call to access services in Hmong, Spanish and Somali.

 Grandparents, other relative caregivers, or family friends who are raising children who are not their own can get support and services across Minnesota.